mcgeorgiev/six_degrees/README.md

 $ python populate.py
 ```

 ####    3.2.
-To use eduroam you must [Install neo4j](https://neo4j.com/download/) and change the following lines in the six_degrees/six_degrees/game/graph.py to look like the follwing code:
+To use eduroam you must [Install neo4j](https://neo4j.com/download/) and change lines 7 - 9 in the six_degrees/six_degrees/game/graph.py to look like the follwing code:

 ```
 def connection():